alexjoverm/typescript-library-starter/README.md

-# Typescript library starter
+# TypeScript library starter

-Starter project for creating a typescript library extremely easy.
+A starter project that makes creating a TypeScript library extremely easy.

 ### Usage